Angry Bangladesh garment workers protest over pay, factories shut

 At least 50 people, including some policemen, were injured, witnesses and police said, as police fired teargas and rubber bullets, and workers responded by throwing broken bricks.

-“We had to take harsh actions to restore order as the defiant workers would not stop the violence,” a Gazipur police officer said.
+“We had to take harsh actions to restore order as the defiant workers would not stop the violence,” an Gazipur police officer said.

-Some protesters later attacked a camp of a paramilitary force known as the Bangladesh Ansar, or Village Guards, in Gazipur, looted some rifles and ammunition and injured five men.

-“We’ve recovered all eight rifles, damaged from a roadside drain, but 120 bullets are missing,” said a district commander of the force, Nur Mohammad.
+The monthly minimum wage in Bangladesh is $38, half what Cambodian garment workers earn.

 Bangladesh last increased its minimum garment-worker pay in late 2010 in response to months of street protests, almost doubling the lowest pay.